-In my attempt to look at places that can be explored even in the heat of Delhi, I came across Terracotta museum.
+In my attempt to look at places that can be explored even in the heat of Delhi, I came across the Terracotta museum.
 Which fortunately is not located too far from Gurgaon.
 I with two other explorers went to Anandgram, a small campus that hosts three unique museums.
-Terracotta museum, Museum of everyday art and a textile museum.
-The campus itself is a welcome site, minutes away from the maddening metropolis.
-But absolutely serene, with an air that no one can disturb the peace.
+A terracotta museum, Museum of everyday art, and a textile museum.
+The campus itself is a welcome sight, minutes away from the maddening metropolis.
+But absolutely serene, with air that no one can disturb the peace.
 Anyone who stands in that place can but be a part of that peace and serenity.

-Anandgram: Sanskriti Museum of Terracotta, Everyday Art & Textiles – Places to visit in Delhi.
+Anandgram Sanskriti Museum – Places to visit in Delhi

 The first entrance introduces you to the soil/mud/clay from various states of India where Terracotta is prevalent.
-You can distinctly see the difference in color and texture of the soil.
-Then a room explains the various regions where terracotta flourished, history of terracotta and the states of India where it is still practiced.
+You can distinctly see the difference in the color and texture of the soil.
+Then a room explains the various regions where terracotta flourished, history of terracotta, and the states of India where it is still practiced.
 And the peculiarities of the art from each state.
 It traces its history back to the Indus valley civilization.
 How it has propagated through various dynasties like Mauryas and others over the ages.
 To still survive in this age of synthetics.
 A map depicts the region that had developed terracotta art and given its own flavor to it.
-Major current day regions are Bengal, Bihar, Madhya Pradesh, Uttar Pradesh, Orissa, Tamil Nadu, Rajasthan, Manipur and Delhi and around.
+Major current day regions are Bengal, Bihar, Madhya Pradesh, Uttar Pradesh, Orissa, Tamil Nadu, Rajasthan, Manipur, and Delhi and around.

-Between the museums at Anandgram, there is a small pond like stair walled structure, with benches scattered here and there for you to sit and feel the place.
+Between the museums, there is a small pond like stair walled structure, with benches scattered here and there for you to sit and feel the place.
 They have a small residential complex for artists and intellectuals to live here for a maximum period of 3 months.
 And pursue their creative interests.
 There are regular ceramics and pottery classes that are conducted which are open to anyone for a basic course.
 This museum set has been in existence for almost 25 years now.
 Many do not seem to know about it.
-Entry to the museum set is free and it is open from 10:00 AM to 5:00 PM.
+Entry to the museum is free.
+It is open from 10:00 AM to 5:00 PM.

-I would definitely recommend Anandgram for a visit to all Dilliwallas and visitors.
+I would definitely recommend this museum to all Dilliwallas and visitors.